Unosquare-CoE-JavaScript/sebastian-quintero/1.8-design-patterns/README.md

 > Provides a simple, easy to understand/user interface over a large and sophisticated body of code.

 Use a set of classes internaly to simplify their API.
 It may expose internal methods.

+## Flyweight

+> A space optimization technique that lets us use less memory by storing externally the data associated with similar objects.

+Store repeating data externally so it can be reference by the class and decrease the amount of memory used.